benoalo/in.vizio/readme.md

 # Installation

-To give a try to the project, compile VTK 7.1 with java wrappers, clone the repo and import it in your IDE as a Maven project for compilation.
+To give a try to the project, compile VTK 7.1 with java wrappers, clone the repository and import it in your IDE as a Maven project for compilation.